 CGPS observations have been made at the major ports (Wellington, Lyttelton and Dunedin since late 1999 and Auckland since 2009).
-These stations are operated by GNS Science.
+These stations are operated either by GNS Science or the University of Otago.

-Discussions are underway amongst interested parties to increase the number of GNSS sites co-located at tides gauges.
+Discussions continue amongst interested parties to increase the number of GNSS sites colocated at tides gauges, with an initial aim of six more sites.